Phan Khắc Sửu: Chief of State of the Republic of Vietnam (1964-1965)

 After the "Three Heads" crisis, on 8 September 1964, he was invited to the National Synod by the Provisional Leadership Committee (the Three Heads).
-On 27 September, the Synod elected Phan Khắc Sửu as President.
+On 27 September, the Synod elected Sửu as president.
 He presided over the Synod that drafted the 20 October 1964 Covenant to replace the 4 November 1963 Provisional Charter, which placed power in the hands of the military to relinquish power and national sovereignty to elected representatives.
-On 24 October, he was nominated by the Synod for the position of Chief of State.
+On 24 October, he was nominated by the Synod for the position of chief of state.

-After taking office as Chief of State, on 4 November 1964, he appointed Trần Văn Hương as prime minister, he was the second civilian prime minister since the First Republic of President Ngô Đình Diệm was overthrown by the rebels.
+After taking office as chief of state on 26 October 1964, on 4 November 1964, he appointed teacher and former Mayor of Saigon Trần Văn Hương as prime minister; he was the second civilian prime minister since the First Republic of President Ngô Đình Diệm was overthrown by the rebels.

 However, Trần Văn Hương's government was quickly paralyzed by the opposition of many circles as well as the lack of cooperation of the Military Council.

-The crisis lasted for 2 months, on 18 December 1964, General Nguyễn Khánh led the young generals to establish the Military Council and two days later ordered the dissolution of the Synod.
+The crisis lasted for two months.
+On 18 December 1964, General Nguyễn Khánh led the young generals to establish the Military Council and two days later ordered the dissolution of the Synod.
 However, he was still retained as Head of State.
-On 27 January 1965, Prime Minister Hương was also forced to resign, handing over the Prime Minister's power to Deputy Prime Minister Nguyễn Xuân Oánh.
+On 27 January 1965, Prime Minister Hương was also forced to resign, handing over the prime minister's power to Deputy Prime Minister Nguyễn Xuân Oánh.

-On 16 February 1965, General Nguyễn Khánh, in the name of Chairman of the Military Council, signed a decision to appoint Mr. Phan Khắc Sửu as the Chief of State and to appoint Dr. Phan Huy Quát as the Prime Minister to establish a new government.
+On 16 February 1965, General Nguyễn Khánh, in the name of Chairman of the Military Council, signed a decision to appoint Mr. Phan Khắc Sửu as the chief of state and to appoint Dr. Phan Huy Quát as the prime minister to establish a new government.
 Less than 10 days later, on 25 February 1965, General Nguyễn Khánh was deposed by a group of young generals and had to accept the position of ambassador-at-large abroad.
 Less than four months later, on 5 June 1965, Prime Minister Phan Huy Quát's civilian government was dissolved by the Military Council.
-The young generals formed a National Leadership Council and appointed Lieutenant General Nguyễn Văn Thiệu as Chief of State.
-On 12 June 1965, Sửu and Prime Minister Phan Huy Quát officially left their positions of Chief of State and Prime Minister.
+The young generals formed a National Leadership Council and appointed Lieutenant General Nguyễn Văn Thiệu as chief of state.
+On 12 June 1965, Sửu and Prime Minister Phan Huy Quát officially left their positions of chief of state and prime minister.

-Famous for his integrity, as Chief of State, he only eats meals provided by the government and his salary is transferred to the social welfare fund for the people.
-In particular Sửu's wife, Mrs. Sửu, who is also a Cao Đài believer with the name Huỳnh Điệp, refusing to sit in the position of Madame, equivalent to First Lady.
-Mrs. Sửu rather sell clothes at Vườn Chuối Market in District 3 to pay for her life and take care of her children and grandchildren.
+Famous for his integrity, as chief of state, he only eats meals provided by the government, and his salary is transferred to the social welfare fund for the people.
+In particular, Sửu's wife, Lê Thị Tiểu, who is also a Cao Đài believer with the name Cao Đài name Huỳnh Điệp, refuses to sit in the position of Madame, equivalent to First Lady.
+Rather, she sells clothes at Vườn Chuối Market in District 3 to pay for her life and care for her children and grandchildren.